ericvaladas/react-uncontrolled-form/README.md

 ## Motivation
 I wasn't satisfied with the React form validation libraries I could find.
 I felt they were too complicated or weren't flexible enough for the way I wanted to validate my fields.
-I wanted to build something that was easy to understand, quick to implement, flexible, and doesn't do more than it needs to.
-I wanted to make an API that felt obvious and familiar.
+I decided to build something that I think is easy to understand, quick to implement, flexible, doesn't do more than it needs to, and I wanted it to have an API that felt obvious and familiar.

 ## Features
 - Handles only essential form functionality for you